DeepaliJosh/Car-Sales-Prediction/README.md

 4. Data Visualization: Visualizing relationships between different features and car prices using appropriate charts and graphs.

-5. Multiple Linear Regression Model: Building and training a multiple linear regression model to predict car prices based on the selected features.
+5. Fitting Multiple Regression Models: Building and training a multiple regression models to predict car prices based on the selected features.

 6. Model Evaluation: Evaluating the model's performance using appropriate metrics and techniques, such as R-squared and data visualization.